xxasifxx/manifold-rl/docs/concept.md

 2. action_coherence - (100 * 0.30) = 30

 The combined total of those two numbers is 100/150.
 Remember that 150 is the cap for all variables in this problem.
 We could then reward the reinforcement learning algorithm a single number it can try to maximize.

+I'm sure there are some questions of how to generate these weights, or perhaps how to adaptively scale the cap of each variable.
+We'll figure that out over time.
+At the same time, this is a calm overview of what this library aims to achieve.
+A means of creating powerful multi-objective rewards like what was just mentioned.